 If you really want to delve into the local cuisine, then there’s no better way to do that than by going on a food tour.
 I’ve taken food tours in many cities around the world and they always take you to deeply local places that aren’t easily found on Google.
 I went on two street food tours on my most recent trip to Hanoi, both of which were excellent.

 This green papaya salad with Chinese-style beef jerky was one of the dishes I had on a Hanoi street food tour with Backstreet Academy.
 It’s a 2.5-hour eating binge that takes you to some of the best local spots in Hoan Kiem to try classic Vietnamese dishes like pho, ca cuon, and banh goi.
 You can check out my article on this Hanoi street food tour for more pictures and information.
-If you like it, then you can book the tour directly on Backstreet Academy.

 The second food tour I went on was this fascinating chef-led food and market tour with A Chef’s Tour.
 It starts at 4AM and takes you to three of Hanoi’s busiest markets when they’re at their liveliest.
 If you enjoy street photography as much as street food, then you’ll probably want to go on this tour.
 On a side note, the chef who leads this tour offers a popular cooking class in Hanoi as well.